kevvvinreed/kevvvinreed/README.md

-# 👋 Hey, I'm Kevin

-🎯 **Full Stack Developer**

----

 ## ⚡ About Me

-I'm a developer with 9 years of programming experience and 6+ years of experience building responsive, secure, and scalable full-stack applications.
+I'm a developer with 9 years of programming experience, building responsive, secure, and scalable full-stack applications.
 I’ve worked on everything e-commerce automations to blockchain platforms and enterprise CMS systems.
 I thrive in fast-paced, hands-on environments where shipping quality code matters.

 ---